What we offer

 GreenFish Consulting employ experienced Commercial Energy Assessors, accredited to perform Commercial EPC Certificates for Levels 3, 4 & 5.
 Our Energy Assessment professionals have gone from strength to strength over the years, and have had the pleasure in creating EPC certificates for some of the most iconic British buildings.

-Our prices start at just £115 + VAT and we are happy to carry out Commercial EPC Certificates across the UK, regardless of the size or complexity as there is nothing out of our remit.
+We are happy to carry out Commercial EPC Certificates across the UK, regardless of the size or complexity as there is nothing out of our remit.

 Contact us for a quote email@example.com or call 01892 300 450

 Questions and Answers

 If you are a property owner in the process of selling or leasing your property, then the answer is yes!
 EPC Certificates became a regulatory requirement in April 2008.
 Commercial EPC Certificates are a requirement on all commercial properties, that are either being sold, built, or rented, and must be provided to a prospective buyer or tenant free of charge.